simonmeggle/simonmeggle.github.io/_posts/en/2014-12-24-installing-archlinux-on-raspberry-pi.md

 ssh root@192.168.1.1
 ```

-Then validate the security certificate, and enter the default password `raspberry`.
+Then validate the security certificate, and enter the default password `root`.
 Here we are connected to our Raspberry Pi!

 ### From anywhere